pbychikhin/email-manager/Postgres/DB_func_ref.md

 `sp_silent` is a flag indication that the routing shall not raise exceptions in case it can't find data.
 Both `sp_isolated` and `sp_silent` default to FALSE which means the routine sets up explicit locks and raises exceptions.
 So it is convenient for data changing utilities.
 Returns a record of an integer domain ID and a textual domain name.
 Both default to NULL.
-May rise an exception with hint which has to be caught by the control process.
+May raise an exception with hint which has to be caught by the control process.

 * **_VALUE_OR_DEFAULT(sp_var BOOLEAN) RETURNS TEXT_**
 `sp_var` - a boolean var which can either be null or not null.